 - more academic time spent on core subjects like writing and literature studies, and

-While it is worthwhile looking into the testing methods and cohorts studied to determine reliability (there’s a bit of criticism of Ray’s studies – deserved or not, you’ll have to decide), I can’t remember reading a study that scored home educated students below their public school peers (and I had to read hundreds of studies in preparation for my book.)
+While it is worthwhile looking into the testing methods and cohorts studied to determine reliability (there’s a bit of criticism of Ray’s studies – deserved or not, you’ll have to decide), I can’t remember reading a study that scored home educated students below their public school peers (and I had to read hundreds of studies in preparation for the book.)

 Anecdotally, I’ve heard of many home-educated students who perform well above the average.
 Indeed, this was the case in my family.
 For example, my brother and I went from being in the bottom 10% of our class in our junior years at a private Christian school (we spent our first two or three years at school before homeschooling) to the top 10% of our class when we attended university.

-I credit homeschooling with giving me a love of learning which I carried into tertiary education.
+I credit homeschooling with giving me a love of learning that I carried into tertiary education.
 Hopefully, this look into homeschool vs. public school test scores has impressed you, but I hope you choose to homeschool for so many more reasons than just the academic results.